su8/pinky-bar/README.md

 If you would like the output to be shown in your Window Manager, those are the following requirements:

-for non-dwm WM:
+For non-dwm WM:

 * dzen2
 * py3status
 * awesomewm
 * xmobar

-for dwm:
+For dwm:

 * libx11
 * xorg-server

-use **--without-colors** to skip the following step:
+Use **--without-colors** to skip the following step:
 * dwm compiled with statuscolor patch.
-The colors in use are specified in your dwm config.h
+The colors are specified in your dwm config.h

 ---